Patchy stubble. These two words are enough to send a chill down the spine of any man with serious facial hair aspirations.

 4. Keratin Hair Fibers

-These tiny little miracles work by clinging to the hair shafts of your beard, covering any patchy stubble spots and giving it an instantly denser appearance.
+They work by clinging to the hair shafts of your beard, covering any patchy stubble spots and giving it an instantly denser appearance.

 The fibers come in a wide range of colors and are usually of vegetal origin and vitamin-infused.
 The good ones are also pretty resistant to water, rain, wind, and movement.
 But just like any other hair styling product they do come off in heavy rain or when you shower.